24/7 Emergency Service

 Areas covered — water damage restoration across London

-24/7 dispatch across all 32 London boroughs.
+24/7 dispatch across all 32 London boroughs and the City of London.
 Target 60 minutes to zones 1-3, 90 minutes to outer London.
-The boroughs below are where we run our highest volume of water damage work, typically driven by the density of converted Victorian flats and purpose-built blocks where flat-above leaks are the most common claim source:
+Heaviest booking volumes from converted Victorian flats and purpose-built blocks where flat-above leaks are the most common claim source:

-Beyond the above we also cover Barking and Dagenham, Barnet, Bexley, Brent, Bromley, Enfield, Harrow, Havering, Hillingdon, Hounslow, Kingston upon Thames, Lewisham, Merton, Newham, Redbridge, Richmond upon Thames, Sutton and Waltham Forest.
+Beyond the above we also cover Barking and Dagenham, Barnet, Bexley, Brent, Bromley, Enfield, Harrow, Havering, Hillingdon, Hounslow, Kingston upon Thames, Merton, Redbridge, Richmond upon Thames, Sutton and Waltham Forest.
 Same 24/7 response, same insurance-standard documentation, same one-contractor-for-the-whole-project approach.
+Call 0207 046 1363.

 Frequently asked questions

-Short answers to the questions we hear most often when clients call after a flood or burst pipe.
-Anything not covered here, call 07456 975436.
+Fifteen detailed answers to the questions we hear most often when clients call after a flood or burst pipe.
+Anything not covered here, call 0207 046 1363.
 For landlord-specific guidance see our landlord page.

-How quickly can you attend a water emergency?
+How quickly can you attend a water emergency in London?

 Target response is 60 minutes across zones 1-3 (Westminster, City of London, Kensington and Chelsea, Camden, Islington, Hackney, Tower Hamlets, Southwark, Lambeth, Wandsworth, Hammersmith and Fulham) and 90 minutes across outer London zones 4-6.
-Measured average across the last 12 months is 58 minutes inside zones 1-3 and 84 minutes outside.
-The dispatcher confirms an arrival window before the call ends and updates by text if traffic changes the ETA.
+Measured average over the last 12 months is 58 minutes inside zones 1-3 and 84 minutes outside.
+Call 0207 046 1363 — the dispatcher confirms an arrival window before the call ends and updates by text if traffic changes the ETA.
 Nights, weekends and bank holidays covered on the same number at the same response target.

-Can you fix the leak AND do the restoration?
+Can you fix the leak AND do the restoration under one contract?

-Yes, that is the core of the service.
+Yes — that is the core of the service.
 Most specialist water damage companies only handle extraction and drying, leaving the client to find and pay separately for a plumber to trace and fix the source, then a builder to restore the damage.
 We do the plumbing repair, the drying and the restoration under one project number so you have one contact, one schedule and one set of paperwork for the insurance claim.
 Redecoration and larger rebuild work is handled in-house or by long-standing partners working under our project management.
+One contract, one invoice, one warranty.

 What does water damage restoration cost in London?